tbm00/Command64/README.md

 - `/cmd help` Display this command list
 - `/cmd give <itemKey>` Spawn in a custom \<item\> in your inventory
 - `/cmd give <itemKey> <player>` Spawn in a custom \<item\> in player's inventory
+- `/cmd timer <tickDelay> <timerCommand> [argument]` Run delayed command as Console w/ optional argument
 - `/cmd <customCommand> [argument]` Run custom command as Console w/ optional argument
 #### Permissions
-Each JoinCommandEntry, CustomCommandEntry, and ItemCommandEntry have configurable permissions (in `config.yml`) that must be fulfiled for a player to use the respective feature.
+Each JoinCommandEntry, CustomCommandEntry, TimerCommandEntry, and ItemCommandEntry has configurable permission nodes (in `config.yml`) that must be fulfiled for a player to use the respective feature.
 The only hardcoded permission node is command64.help.
 - `command64.help` Ability to display the command list *(Default: OP)*